Games makers play catch-up with mobile market

 "At the moment, it's not only what you play that is important, but also where you play," Jim Ryan, Chief Executive at Sony Computer Entertainment Europe, told a press conference.

-Investors are beginning to ask how traditional games distributors such as Electronic Arts, Activision Blizzard and Take-Two Interactive Software will cope with the competition.
+Investors are beginning to ask how traditional games distributors such as Electronic Arts, Activision Blizzard (ATVI.O) and Take-Two Interactive Software (TTWO.O) will cope with the competition.

-Will the makers of hits such as "Star Wars", "Call of Duty" and "Grand Theft Auto" be outplayed by the likes of Zynga, which distributes the large majority of its games via Facebook.
+Will the makers of hits such as "Star Wars", "Call of Duty" and "Grand Theft Auto" be outplayed by the likes of Zynga (ZNGA.O), which distributes the large majority of its games via Facebook (FB.O).

-As if to mark a changing of the guard at the Cologne games fair, Sony, which makes the PlayStation console, is the only one of the big three console makers that has even turned up.
+As if to mark a changing of the guard at the Cologne games fair, Sony (6758.T), which makes the PlayStation console, is the only one of the big three console makers that has even turned up.

-Microsoft and Nintendo, makers of the XBox and Wii consoles, respectively, have decided to showcase their products later this year.
+Microsoft (MSFT.O) and Nintendo 7974.OS, makers of the XBox and Wii consoles, respectively, have decided to showcase their products later this year.

 FREE-TO-PLAY HERE TO STAY